MadrasGal/MadrasGal.github.io/_posts/2017-06-15-fighting_psychological_battles.markdown

 ---
 layout: post
 title:  "Fighting psychological battles"
-date:   2017-06-15 14:06:34 +0000
+date:   2017-06-15 10:06:35 -0400
 ---

 So here I am feeling really good after writing my first blog post on how I wanted to do #somethingdifferent and #girlpower.
 I powered through the first few sections of the curriculum with a feeling of - I got this - and better still - I got this all wrapped up around my finger.
-Awesome!

 And along comes self-doubt.

 Am I doing the right thing?
 Is it worth it?
 Should I be investing this time learning to code when I could be on my way to a more senior level at a Big Four firm?
 I've spent so many years developing my skill as a tax consultant, do I want to let it all go?
 What is it that I really want from life?
 Can I sustain this?
 Again, am I doing the right thing?